Axual/terraform-provider-axual/docs/resources/environment.md

 ### Optional

 - `description` (String) A text describing the purpose of the environment.
-- `partitions` (Number) Defines the number of partitions configured for every stream of this tenant.
+- `partitions` (Number) Defines the number of partitions configured for every topic of this tenant.
 This is an optional field.
 If not specified, default value is 12
 - `properties` (Map of String) Environment-wide properties for all topics and applications.
 - `retention_time` (Number) The time in milliseconds after which the messages can be deleted from all streams.
 This is an optional field.
 If not specified, default value is 7 days (604800000).